 For People With Chronic Fatigue Syndrome, More Exercise Isn't Better

-Health organizations are emphasizing that ME/CFS is not a psychological disorder and that standard forms of exercise do not help.
+Health organizations are emphasizing that myalgic encephalomyelitis/chronic fatigue syndrome is a serious long-term illness, not a psychological disorder, and that standard forms of exercise do not help.
 Instead, they're acknowledging that exercise can make the disease much worse unless doctors and patients are very careful.

-The Centers for Diseases Control and Prevention has already revised its patient guidelines on ME/CFS and is currently revising the ones for physicians.
+The Centers for Disease Control and Prevention has already revised its patient guidelines on ME/CFS and is currently revising guidelines for physicians.

 The action by the federal agency is a significant shift in the years-long controversy over diagnosis and management of the disease, which is characterized by months of incapacitating fatigue, joint pain and cognitive problems.